How to Spot Payday Loan Debt Collection Scams

 Debt collection is perfectly legal in many circumstances.
 If you owe money to a lender, the lender may hire a debt collector to try to collect it.
 Unfortunately, you may not know whether debt collectors are legitimate or attempting to defraud you when they contact you.

-Payday Loan Debt Collection Scams: What Are They?
+Warning Signs of Payday Loan Debt Collection Scams

 Many of today’s bogus debt collection scammers claim to be collecting money on behalf of a lender you may not recognize.
-It may come by phone call, text message or even a direct message through your social media account.
-Scammers will try a variety of deceptive tactics to persuade you to hand over money or financial information.
-This can include harassing collection calls, verbal abuse and threats to disclose debts to employers and family members.
+It may come by phone call, text message or even a direct message through one of your social media accounts.
+Scammers will try whatever they can to persuade you to hand over money or financial information.
+This can include harassing phone calls, verbal abuse and threats to disclose information about your debts to employers and family members.

 READ MORE: Stuck in the payday loan debt trap?
-This step-by-step guide to debt consolidation can help you escape
+Consolidate your payday loan debt today

 Three Types of Payday Loan Collection Scams

-There are three major types of payday loan collection scams to watch out for: counterfeit payments, good faith deposits, and debt collection scams.
+There are three major types of payday loan collection scams to watch out for.
+These are counterfeit payments, good faith deposits, and debt collection scams.

 Counterfeit Payments and Fake Check Scams